linkerd/website/linkerd.io/content/2/features/telemetry.md

 This is the percentage of successful requests during a time window (1 minute by default).

-In the output of the command `linkerd routes --o wide`, this metric is split into EFFECTIVE_SUCCESS and ACTUAL_SUCCESS.
+In the output of the command `linkerd routes -o wide`, this metric is split into EFFECTIVE_SUCCESS and ACTUAL_SUCCESS.
 For routes configured with retries, the former calculates the percentage of success after retries (as perceived by the client-side), and the latter before retries (which can expose potential